akarm13/AkarM13/README.md

 ### About myself
-I am Akar, UI Designer and Front-end developer who tries his best to keep up with cutting-edge technologies as long as there's caffiene involved.
+I am Akar, UI Designer and Software Developer who tries his best to keep up with cutting-edge technologies as long as there's caffiene involved.
 I starting coding when I was 13 and couldn't stop ever since.

 ### Languages and Tools